with this. Read more about the Cookies used here.

 Badges are only issued where a condition/disability is permanent.
 Temporary conditions - eg a broken leg - do not qualify for a badge.
 Also, conditions where the effect of a disability is intermittent in nature are not usually eligible for a Blue Badge.

-You can apply for a Blue Badge from us if you are a Leicestershire resident.
+You can apply for a Blue Badge from us if you're a Leicestershire resident.

-The Department for Transport (DfT) announced in 2018 that it intends to change the Blue Badge criteria so that some people with hidden disabilities, including autism and mental health conditions, will be able to apply for a Blue Badge.
+The Department for Transport (DfT) has announced that there will be changes to the Blue Badge criteria so that some people with hidden disabilities, including some people with autism, dementia and mental health conditions, will be able to apply for a Blue Badge.

-If you believe you may be eligible under the new scheme please do not apply yet.
+If you believe you may be eligible under the new criteria, please do not apply yet as the current application forms do not cover the new categories of disabilities.
+Applications can't be made until 30 August 2019.

-Any applications made before the new criteria are introduced will be assessed against the current criteria.
+Any applications made prior to 30 August 2019 will be assessed against the current criteria.
 We are not able to hold or defer applications.
-Read more about the changes

 To automatically qualify a person must be over 2 years old and meet at least one of the following criteria: